Juan Olivares

 Born in North Andalucia

-Family is connected to agriculture since generations.
-Fater is a a agronomist and grandfather was a farmer and olive trader
+The family has been connected to agriculture for generations.
+Father is a a agronomist, and grandfather was a farmer and olive trader

-From a young age Juan was interested in nature and agricultural plant culitvation
+From a young age, Juan was interested in nature and agricultural plant cultivation

-Juan wanted to become an agronomist, studied agronomy and research plant genetics
+Juan wanted to become an agronomist, studied agronomy and researched plant genetics

 Works for the family olive business

-- Lack of experiance in the trasition from conventional production
+- Lack of experience in the transition from conventional production

 - Lack of examples they can follow and trust